olcf/olcf-user-docs/systems/crusher_quick_start_guide.rst

 .. note::
-    Attainable rooflines are constructed using microbenchmarks, and are not currently discussed here.
+    Attainable peak rooflines are constructed using microbenchmarks, and are not currently discussed here.
-    Attainable rooflines consider the effects of cooling and power consumption and are more representative of what an application can achieve.
+    Attainable rooflines consider the limitations of cooling and power consumption and are more representative of what an application can achieve.

 Achieved FLOPS/s